 - When space within the authority of a Space Manager is reassigned, that Manager will notify the Director of Planning at the time of the reassignment.

 - If a Space Manager is seeking to lease space off-campus or change the terms and conditions of an existing lease, the Space Manager must contact the Director of Campus Services to discuss the proposed action.
 The services of a professional commercial real estate agent may be necessary to search for rental space.
 New leases must be reviewed by President’s Cabinet and approved, prior to any commitment being made.

 - A temporary transfer of space from one Space Manager to another requires a written agreement between the involved parties articulating the terms and conditions of the transfer.
 This written agreement must also be provided to the Director of Planning.

 - When a new building or substantial renovation is planned, space in existing buildings that will become vacant will be released for other programs or activities.
-The University-wide Facilities Planning Committee (CFPC) and the Director of Planning will work with appropriate stakeholders to develop a proposal for the use of the released space that is consistent with the Facilities Master Plan.
+The Facilities Space Committee and the Director of Planning will work with appropriate stakeholders to develop a proposal for the use of the released space that is consistent with the Facilities Master Plan.
 This proposal will be reviewed by President’s Cabinet.
 During the period when the project is planned and constructed, the programmatic needs and space requirements of the campus may change.
 Before the project design is completed, the CFPC and appropriate stakeholders should:

 - Confirm or revise the original assumptions of the Facilities Master Plan, on which the assignment of space in the project was based upon.